MMK21Hub0htt2l/johnarobinson77l/README.md

 1. Using two threads for the merge step of the merge sort algorithm, as well as for the partitioning step of the tree-building algorithm, wherein either step proceeds from both the start and end of an array concurrently.
 These are straightforward ways to break up the work into multiple threads without a pre-operation to split up the work or a post-operation to recombine the results.

-1. A set of API methods added to the enclosing class to make easier to use by an application.
+1. A set of API methods added to the enclosing class to make it easier to use by an application.

+2. searchTree() method rewritten to be more efficient.

 1. The remove() method and pick() method.